okuujustin/My-Portfolio/README.md

 # MY PORTFOLIO
 <!--Section 1: Introduce yourself -->
 ## ABOUT ME
+Hello there

-Hello!
-I am Okuu Justin, an entry-level data analyst.
+  I am Okuu Justin, a data analyst.
-I am well-equipped to work with companies in various areas, such as data sorting and filtering, Using pivot tables to summarise data, Employing Vloopup/Xlookup and Match/Index to gather data from different worksheets, conducting data wrangling and manipulations using SQL(MySQL, SQL Server), and leveraging innovative ideas and technologies to maximize efficiency and value.
+  I am well-equipped to work with companies in various areas, such as data sorting and filtering, using pivot tables to summarise data, employing Vlookup/Xlookup and Match/Index to gather  data from different worksheets, conduct data wrangling and manipulations using SQL Server, and leverage innovative ideas and technologies to maximize efficiency and value.

-I love to build dashboards, and reports and tell stories with data visualizations using Excel, tableau, and R Markdown.
+  I love to build dashboards, reports, and tell stories with data visualizations using Excel, Tableau, and R Markdown.

-I am passionate about leveraging industry best practices and innovative technologies, I am eager to connect with global recruiters and clients to contribute to impactful projects and drive continuous improvement.
+  I am passionate about leveraging industry best practices and innovative technologies, I am eager to connect with global recruiters and clients to contribute to impactful projects and
+  drive continuous improvement.

+  👀 I’m interested in working on various projects to help companies and businesses make informed, data-driven decisions.
+ 🌱 I’m currently improving my skills in Python.

+  If you are looking for a data analyst who pays attention to details, has an analytical mindset, and a good work ethic, and delivers on time with precision and accuracy, then you have found me.
+  Let's connect to work together.

-I showcase projects I have done using data analytics tools like SQL, R Programming, Tableau, and Excel skills.
+I showcase projects I have done using data analytics tools like SQL, Tableau, and Excel.

 <!--Section 2: List 3-4 key projects-->